vuepress-theme-hope/vuepress-theme-hope/README.md

 ## Contact

-We recommand you to contact using [issues](https://github.com/vuepress-theme-hope/vuepress-theme-hope/issues) and [discussions](https://github.com/vuepress-theme-hope/vuepress-theme-hope/discussions), but you are welcomed joining our [telegram group](https://t.me/vuepressthemehope).
+We recommend you to contact using [issues](https://github.com/vuepress-theme-hope/vuepress-theme-hope/issues) and [discussions](https://github.com/vuepress-theme-hope/vuepress-theme-hope/discussions), but you are welcome to join our [telegram group!](https://t.me/vuepressthemehope).

 ## 联系